JasonNero/MoLab/README.md

 To install the project, follow these steps:

 1. Clone the repository and navigate to the project root directory
-2. Run `make install` to setup the python environments
+2. Run `just install` to setup the python environments
-3. Run `make download` to download the required model checkpoints.
+3. Run `just download` to download the required model checkpoints.

 ### Usage

-1. Run `make run-backend` to start the FastAPI server
+1. Run `just run-backend` to start the FastAPI server
-2. Run `make run-worker` to start an Inference worker
+2. Run `just run-worker` to start an Inference worker
 3. Connect to the backend using the Frontend or DCC Plugin

 #### Using the Godot App / Frontend